-The ISEVEN function is categorized under Information functions.
-ISEVEN will return TRUE if the number is even or FALSE if the number is not even or odd.
+The ISEVEN Function is categorized under Excel Information functions.
+ISEVEN will return TRUE if the number is even or FALSE if the number is not even, or odd.

 In financial analysis, we need to deal with numbers.
 The ISEVEN function is useful in data analysis where we need to understand the evenness and oddness of numbers.

 The ISEVEN function uses the following argument:

 Number (required argument) – This is the value we wish to test.
 If it is not an integer, the value is truncated.

 How to use the ISEVEN Function in Excel?